Lekanjoy/NFT-bidding-app/README.md

 The project consists of the following files:

 * `/app/page.tsx`: This is the main entry point of the project.
 It imports the necessary modules and sets up the server.
-* `Dashboard.tsx`: This component displays the list of all available NFTs.
+* `/components/Dashboard.tsx`: This component displays the list of all available NFTs.
-* `.env`: This file contains the Rarible API key.
+* `.env`: This file contains the Open Sea API key.